Season’s Greetings from the KE team. Click here for our festive opening hours.

 Is this holiday for you?

 ADVENTURE CYCLING.
 Suitable for regular, fit bikers with stamina and a thirst for real African adventure.
 This African odyssey is a fascinating mix of adventure biking, travel and exploration through Zimbabwe, Botswana, Namibia and South Africa.
-A mountain bike fitted with semi-slick tyres is best suited for the long stretches on tarmac, but a set of off-road knobbly tyres is also needed for the N …
+A mountain bike fitted with semi-slick tyres is best suited for the long stretches on tarmac, but a set of off-road knobbly tyres is al …

 ADVENTURE CYCLING.
 Suitable for regular, fit bikers with stamina and a thirst for real African adventure.
 This African odyssey is a fascinating mix of adventure biking, travel and exploration through Zimbabwe, Botswana, Namibia and South Africa.
 A mountain bike fitted with semi-slick tyres is best suited for the long stretches on tarmac, but a set of off-road knobbly tyres is also needed for the Namib Desert, where traction and control are more important.
 Mainly on tarmac roads when in Botswana and on gravel roads in Namibia, this is not a technical ride.
 However, with many days of sustained riding under the hot African sun, this trip presents a real challenge.
 Our accommodation ranges from comfortable guesthouses to camping wild under the African night, as well using many fixed campsites - some of them with swimming pools.
 Due to the sheer distance that needs to be covered within a three-week holiday, regular vehicle transfers are unavoidable.
 However, we have planned the itinerary so that we cycle the most interesting sections of this amazing journey.
 Vehicle support is almost always available.
 There are 15 days of cycling and on 11 of these days the distance covered will be 60 kilometres or more.
 Taking into account the sometimes challenging gravel road conditions, we rate this as one of our toughest biking holidays.
 BIKE HIRE AVAILABLE LOCALLY.